2 Kings (album)

 2 Kings is a collaborative studio album by Nigerian rappers Olamide and Phyno.
 It was released through Cloud 9 and the iTunes Store with little announcement on 1 April 2015, by Penthauze Music and YBNL Nation.
-The album features collaborations with producers and guest artists such as Wizkid, Lil Kesh, Storm Rex, Pheelz, Major Bangz, B.Banks and Young John.
+The album features collaborations with producers and guest artists such as Wizkid, Lil Kesh, Storm Rex, Pheelz, Major Bangz, B.Banks and Young Jonn.
 Prior to recording the album, Olamide and Phyno frequently collaborated with each other on several songs, including "Ghost Mode" and "Dope Money".
 The album produced the singles "Une" and "Confam Ni".

 Background

 Olamide first announced plans for a collaborative project with Phyno in January 2014.
 2 Kings was initially scheduled for release in 2014, but was pushed back.
 While speaking to Yaw of Wazobia FM in October 2014, Olamide said the album was still being worked on.

 Singles

-On 5 February 2015, "Une" was released as the album's lead single.
-On 8 March 2015, Olamide released the album's second single, "Confam Ni", which features vocals by Wizkid and was produced by Young John.
+On 5 February 2015, Phyno's "Une" was released as the album's lead single.
+On 8 March 2015, Olamide released the second single, "Confam Ni", which features vocals by Wizkid and was produced by Young John.
+The song received mainly positive reviews from critics.
+Henry Igwe of 360nobs said the song opened as a "smooth African number" with a familiar, bass-heavy Afro-pop sound, praising its upbeat feel while noting limited originality and weak lyricism from Wizkid and Olamide's brief verse.
+He concluded that despite those flaws, the track carried "the unmistakable upbeat feel" that recalled the optimism of "Ara" by Brymo and "Amin" by Dammy Krane.

+Authors for tooXclusive each gave their opinions on the track.
+Jim Donnett said the song was "a very decent collabo" despite sounding similar to DJ Xclusive's "Jeje", praising the chill groove, Wizkid's hook, Olamide's delivery, and Young John's balance, and he rated it 4/5, while Jimmy King felt the pairing delivered as expected, calling it a track that would "crawl its way into the heart of every good music lovers,” crediting the dance-ready beat and both artists’ performances, and rated it 4/5.
+Al Yhusuff noted that the collaboration defied expectations of "Omo to Shan", appreciated the laid-back sound and performances while calling it "nice though not perfect," and rated it 3.6/5.